andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

  # document: /documents/xx.pdf
  # documenttitle:
 thumbnail: /images/editing-workflow.thumbnail.jpg
- # updates:
+updates:
- #  - date:
+ - date: 2022-08-01
- #    contents:
+   contents: editing
 ---

 In this post I describe my process for writing academic papers, more or less from start to finish, with examples from a chapter I recently finished for the forthcoming *Routledge Handbook of Prescriptivism*.
 This post is intended primarily for students as a hands-on example of how one might go about writing a paper or a thesis, of the steps involved, and of the amount of work one might expect to have to put into it.
 The post also demonstrates a way of thinking about editing as a core part of intellectual academic labor.

 Writing down advanced and complicated ideas is not simply a matter of putting your thoughts to text from start to finish; it entails carefully weighing and testing formulations, word choices, text structures, and what to cite and how.
 You rarely make the right choice the first time around, and you typically have to write it down to find out if it works.
-Choices you do also affect other parts of the paper.
-You don't want to repeat yourself unnecessarily or use inconsistent terminology, for example.
+Choices you do also affect other parts of the paper; you don't want to repeat yourself unnecessarily or use inconsistent terminology, for example.
 And since you cannot hold the entire paper in your head at once, these things will pop up in later editing passes.
 Also, the logically exact, unambiguous formulations required by good scientific writing, where everything is made completely explicit, is in many ways a counterintuitive and unfamiliar way of using language that is quite different form every-day and literary modes of expression.
-For all these reasons, academic writing inevitably involves lot of test-writing to see what works, and a lot of editing to make it work.
+For all these reasons, academic writing inevitably involves a lot of test-writing to see what works, and a lot of editing to make it work.
 This process is labor-intensive, but also highly rewarding and interesting.

 Writing a thesis or a first longer research paper is for many students an emotionally taxing and stressful task.
 This stress often comes from not being familiar with the process and the intermediate steps between the initial idea and the finished text, and from not knowing how much time and effort to expect to put into it.
-It is then difficult to evaluate ones progress, and it is easy to (erroneously) assume that since you have to redo a lot of writing, you must be doing something wrong.
+This makes it difficult to evaluate ones progress, and it is easy to (erroneously) assume that since you have to redo a lot of writing, you must be doing something wrong.
 The more times you go through this entire process from start to finish, the more familiar you become with it and with its different phases, and you learn that numerous cycles of re-writing and editing are a natural part of good academic writing.
 With this familiarity you also become more relaxed with the whole process and it gets more enjoyable.
 I hope this post can be a shortcut to reaching that familiarity.

 ## The writing process

-My process of writing academic papers includes multiple passes of printing and editing by hand.
+My process for writing academic papers includes multiple passes of printing and editing by hand.
 I find reading the printed text, as opposed to reading it on screen, puts it in a different light, making it easier to spot things that need to be changed.
 I also like the physicality of it, feeling the resistance of the pen against the paper and seeing the margins being filled out with notes, arrows, and doodles.
 Working with pen and paper also gives some welcome time away from the computer screen.

-After the initial idea, my writing of a paper can be described as six steps: *conceptualization and structure*, *research and note-taking*, *first write-up*, *editing*, and *proof-reading*.
+After the initial idea, my writing of a paper can be described as five steps:

+- conceptualization and structuring
+- research and note-taking
+- first write-up
+- editing, and
+- proof-reading

 Some of these are repeated several times.
 Step&nbsp;4 is the most involved in terms of writing and is the most cyclical of these steps, and accordingly gets more space here.

-I should stress that these steps are not intended to be a handbook or a set of prescriptive of rules for how best to write a paper.
+I should stress that these steps are not intended to be a handbook or a set of prescriptive rules for how best to write a paper.
 It is only an example of one way to go about it.
 Other researchers may have developed other strategies and routines that work well, or better, for them than this does to me.

 ### Step 1: Conceptualization and structure